Air Greenland: Destinations

-Air Greenland's domestic airport network includes all 13 civilian airports within Greenland.
-Outside Greenland, the airline currently operates transatlantic flights to Keflavík International Airport in Iceland and Copenhagen Airport in Denmark.
+Air Greenland's domestic airport network includes 12 civilian airports within Greenland.
+Outside Greenland, the airline currently operates year-round transatlantic flights to Keflavík International Airport in Iceland and Copenhagen Airport in Denmark.
+It also offers seasonal service to Billund and Aalborg in Denmark, as well as Iqaluit in Canada.

-Two international airports capable of serving large airliners – Kangerlussuaq Airport and Narsarsuaq Airport – were constructed as U.S. Air Force military bases during the Second World War and continue to be used for transatlantic flights.
-All other regional airports are STOL-capable and are served with Dash 7 and Dash 8 fixed-wing aircraft.
+Nuuk Airport is Air Greenland's domestic and international hub following a major reconstruction and runway expansion completed in 2024.
+Two other airports capable of serving large airliners – Kangerlussuaq Airport and Narsarsuaq Airport – were constructed as U.S. Air Force military bases during WW2 and continue to be used for transatlantic flights.
+All other regional airports are only STOL-capable and are served with smaller De Havilland Canada Dash 8-200 fixed-wing aircraft.